Restaurant Social Media Strategy

 Instead of wasting time boosting posts, which may seem like a good idea, Pardon recommends using Facebook’s advertising panel instead, and we agree.
 Boosts don’t necessarily translate to anything more than eyes on a post.
 This doesn’t necessarily mean more likes, comments, or shares — all of which are essential to relationship building, which should be your ultimate goal.
 Through their advertising panel, you are given access to all the information Facebook collects on its users, and the panel allows you to target your guests accordingly.

 We all know that time on social media can quickly devolve into an endless scroll session.
-Try using tools such as HootSuite, which allows you to schedule out posts ahead of time, resulting in better management of your various platforms.
+Try using tools such as HootSuite, which allows you to schedule out posts ahead of time, resulting in better management of your various platforms, and Yext to manage locations, listings, and business information across various channels.

 Share, Share, Share